Saturday 14 May – 2 July 2022

 SIR DAVID ATTENBOROUGH

-Admired by collectors the world over, Gabriele Koch’s pots are in public collections across Britain, Europe, Canada and USA and in private collections worldwide.
-Born in Germany, she came to UK as a graduate from the University of Heidelberg, attended Camden Institute and King’s College London qualifying as a teacher before studying Art & Design at Goldsmiths.
-She was awarded two Crafts Council grants in 1982 and 1984 and a prize at the international Biennale in France in 1984.
-She was a visiting lecturer at Farnham School of Art from 1987 to 1998 when she also gave a lecture tour in Israel with the British Council.
+Born in Germany, she came to UK as a graduate from the University of Heidelberg, attended Camden Institute and King’s College London qualifying in Education before studying Art & Design at Goldsmiths.
+She was awarded two Crafts Council grants in 1982 and 1984 and won a prize at the international Biennale in France in 1984.
+She was a visiting lecturer at Farnham School of Art from 1987 to 1998 when she gave a lecture tour in Israel with the British Council.
 In 2011 she gave the inaugural Rothschild Memorial lecture at Shipley Art Gallery, Gateshead.
-Her own statement about the work in this exhibition is below.

-All pieces are hand built.
+Concentrating on simple forms, Gabriele Koch integrates, in her own words, ‘balance and tension, stillness and movement, expansion and containment, precision and spontaneity.’
+All her pieces are hand built.
 The white earthenware pieces are burnished by hand to achieve a tactile surface with a slightly vibrational appearance.
-The silken burnished surface is interrupted and contrasted with a worked-in texture, they are fired to 1000C.
+The silken burnished surface is interrupted and contrasted with a worked-in texture.
+They are fired to 1000C.
 The stoneware pieces have integrated bands of porcelain, which are sometimes complemented by brushed-on porcelain slip.
 Some pieces have painted-on porcelain slip only.
 The final surface is often achieved by multiple firings to 1200C.

 These pots exhibit such tremendous “presence” that one can sense the tension created, as if the walls are being stretched by the force of containment.’